skinne14/osc-root/app/_faq/hl-pd-reproductions/what-is-covered.md

 hl-pd-faq: include
 ---
-The Policy applies to digital reproductions of works found in the collections of Harvard Library, when the underlying works are in the public domain and when the digital reproductions are made openly available on Harvard Library websites.
+The policy applies to digital reproductions of works found in the collections of Harvard Library, when the underlying works are in the public domain and when the digital reproductions are made openly available on Harvard Library websites.